- College of Arts and Humanities

 - Students who change degree programs and select this major must adopt the most current catalog.
 Students must follow the most recent department, internship and school student handbooks which are available on the department website at http://www.performingarts.cah.ucf.edu/theatre/resources.

-- Students in this major must earn a “C” (2.0) or better or an “S” in each theatre course and maintain a 3.0 GPA for all courses required in the major and all courses taken in theatre; must not receive a negative evaluation in a regularly scheduled program review; and must not exhibit chronic unprofessional behavior.
+- Students in this major must earn a “C” (2.0) or better or an “S” in each theatre course and maintain a 3.0 GPA for all courses required in the major and all courses taken in theatre and music; must not receive a negative evaluation in a regularly scheduled program review; and must not exhibit chronic unprofessional behavior.
 Failure to meet these standards will result in probation and/or dismissal from the program.
 Refer to the SPA Undergraduate Student Handbook – Theatre (http://www.performingarts.cah.ucf.edu/theatre/resources) for details on program standards.

 - Departmental Residency Requirement consists of 60 semester hours of courses taken from the UCF Theatre Department.